 Note: All updated benchmarks are highlighted in red text and summarized in an overview table on page 44 and 45.

+[Last updated: February 20th, 2015]

 Background

 In March 2011, Holyoke Public Schools (HPS) was designated as a Level 4 district by the Massachusetts Department of Elementary and Secondary Education (ESE), and a variety of issue areas and opportunities were cited in a District Review conducted by ESE.
 Some of the key issues included: